 - Simple ≠ easy

+This session proved to be a really interesting discussion because the general consensus was very close to my own ideas and everyone had some definition they understood and used.
 The main takeaway for the group was that simple ≠ easy.
 Secondly, the biggest discrepancy between my own ideas and the groups was that they didn’t have any iterative idea about breaking up the problem into smaller repeatable pieces.

 This idea started out as an investigation and discussion therefore I encourage anyone who reads this to leave a comment.
 I would love to hear what you think “simple” means?